-Existing state, federal and local regulations would be expected to moderate potential adverse effects to fish, wildlife, and vegetation.
-Additionally, updates to the City's CAO would take place under Alternative 2, and these may potentially increase protection for streams.
-In such a scenario, the increased stream protection would serve to further minimize potential impacts to floodplains and riparian vegetation as well as stormwater impacts.
+Existing state, federal, and local regulations would be expected to moderate potential adverse effects to fish, wildlife, and vegetation.
+Additionally, updates to the City's CAO would take place under Alternative 2.
+These would strengthen existing protections for all habitats regulated under the CAO and may potentially increase the width of stream buffers.
+In such a scenario, the increase in protected area along streams would serve to further minimize potential impacts to floodplains and riparian vegetation as well as stormwater impacts.